boryas/clitools/README.md

 After this, you can use the gen script with rcli directly:
 `rcli gen <name> <dst> [run]`

+## Tab Completion
+clitools implements automatic bash tab completion for the nested CLIs.
+To install it, source `rcli-completion.bash`.
+I have only tested it with zsh+bashcompinit

 ## Example
 There is a trivial, unfinished "note" app defined in example/ that supports creating, deleting, listing, and tagging notes.
 Its structure is: